nikunjk9/HealthEase/README.md

 ## 🚀 Features

 ### Secure Appointment Booking
-MedBooker offers a robust system that simplifies scheduling appointments between patients and healthcare providers.
+HealthEase offers a robust system that simplifies scheduling appointments between patients and healthcare providers.

 ### Three-Tier Authentication
 We implement a comprehensive three-tier authentication system that includes: